WeiJunQ/cyton_gamma_300-1500_operation_and_simulation/README.md

 > roslaunch cyton_controllers start_controller.launch

-> catkin_ws/src/standup.sh

 > rosrun cyton_controllers dynamixel_joint_state_publisher.py

-> roslaunch cyton_gamma_1500_moveit_config moveit_planning_execution.launch
+> roslaunch cyton_gamma_[1500 or 300]_moveit_config moveit_planning_execution.launch

+> python command_front_end.py

 Syntax for Simulation:
-> roslaunch cyton_gamma_pkg simulation_gamma_1500.launch
+> roslaunch cyton_gamma_pkg simulation_gamma_[1500 or 300].launch

 This will start up the moveit client with RVIZ command center and simulation output in physics simulator (Gazebo was chosen for this application)

-Note: The collision boundaries are pretty much destroyed.
-I haven't had time to fixing them yet, if the end effector's angle is angled downwards to close to the ground, robot may jump.
-Consider rviz to visualize these issues.
+These have been tested and allow cartesian, joint space, and force control.
+The gripper action controller is directly commanded since the internal dynamixel controllers do a fine job on a single axis joint.

+> standup.sh

+This script will move the robot to a zero position.
+It's convenient for testing purposes and the same syntax can be used to command the robot directly with rostopic pub.